felipeadeildo/whatsapp-mcp/README.md

 ### Authentication and API Keys

-With the MCP server running (it starts automatically when Claude or Cursor launches with the above configuration), visit `http://localhost:8000/register` in your browser to create your first user.
-After registering, log in at `http://localhost:8000/login` and go to `/keys` to generate API keys.
-These keys must be included as a `Bearer` token in the `Authorization` header when making HTTP requests to the `/mcp` endpoints.
+When the MCP server starts for the first time it automatically generates a random API key and saves it to `whatsapp-mcp-server/api_key.txt`.
+Use this key as a `Bearer` token in the `Authorization` header when making requests to the `/mcp` endpoints.
 For example:

 ```bash
 curl -H "Authorization: Bearer <YOUR_KEY>" http://localhost:8000/mcp/list_chats
 ```

-You can also access the MCP server through an authenticated browser session using the `session_token` cookie that is set upon login.
+You can regenerate the key at any time by deleting `api_key.txt` before starting the server.

 ### Windows Compatibility